kalebabram/GRUMPS/README.md

 ```sh
 R -e 'devtools::install_github("kalebabram/r_grumps")'
 ```
 Note: R library "devtools" is required: `install.packages('devtools')` or `conda install r-devtools` for this approach.
 To get the CLI entrypoint, download `cligrumps.R` from the repository.
-You can rename the Rscript to `r-grumps` and relocate it to a directory in your $PATH.
+You can rename the Rscript to `r-grumps`, relocate it to a directory in your $PATH, and make it executable for equivalent behavior to the conda install of `r-grumps`.

 #### Source
 All neccessary files needed to build the python package of **GRUMPS** are found in `src/grumps` within this repository.

 All neccessary files needed to build the R package of **GRUMPS** are found in the r_grumps repository: https://github.com/kalebabram/r_grumps.git

 In order to get the CLI entrypoint for the R package, simply download the Rscript `cligrumps.R` to your computer.
-You can rename the Rscript to `r-grumps` and relocate it to a directory in your $PATH.
+You can rename the Rscript to `r-grumps`, relocate it to a directory in your $PATH, and make it executable for equivalent behavior to the conda install of `r-grumps`.

 ## Dependencies
 **GRUMPS** utilizes the following python libraries: